How Malaria No More UK inspired world leaders to commit $4bn to defeat deadliest-ever disease

 Malaria No More UK won Best Not for Profit or Charity Content Marketing Strategy/Campaign at The Drum Content Awards 2019 for its Malaria Must Die campaign.
-In this case stufy, the charity reveals the challenges faced and the strategies used to produce this successful initiative.
+In this case study, the campaign team reveals the challenges faced and the strategies used to produce this successful initiative.

 In 2017, the WHO’s World Malaria Report showed that, for the first time in a decade, cases of malaria and malaria-related deaths were on the rise.
-In response Malaria No More UK convened a conglomerate of partners to create a campaign to reframe perceptions of malaria and inspire leaders to take action to end the world’s oldest and deadliest disease.
+In response the global malaria community (including the UN’s malaria secretariat, the RBM Partnership to End Malaria and The Bill and Melinda Gates Foundation as well as many others) united to create a campaign to reframe perceptions of malaria and inspire leaders to take action to end the world’s oldest and deadliest disease.

 At its highest level the campaign was developed to catapult malaria back onto the political agenda.
 Government funding is required to end malaria in our lifetime, save lives now and halt the rise in cases and deaths, which risks undoing years of progress already made in fighting the disease.

-To achieve this, we set ourselves the overarching communications goal to influence the political and private sector to make commitments to ‘end malaria in a generation’.
+To achieve this, the coalition set itself the overarching communications goal to influence the political and private sector to make commitments to ‘end malaria in a generation’.

 More specifically our objectives were to:

 - Build broader public awareness of malaria in key markets.

 - Recruit new voices and champions for the campaign (influencers, talent, private sector, grassroots).